LocalBitcoins.com Review – Is It Scam or Legit?

 LocalBitcoins also offers a place for fraud and scam warnings.
 Here, users can post about their experiences with other traders.

-LocalBitcoins is available in nearly every country, except Germany and the state of New York.
-LocalBitcoins left New York because of the BitLicense.
+LocalBitcoins is available in nearly every country except the state of New York.
+LocalBitcoins left New York because of BitLicense.

-The LocalBitcoins is the great way to purchase Bitcoins if you’re looking to trade locally and protect your privacy.
+The LocalBitcoins is a great way to purchase Bitcoins if you’re looking to trade locally and protect your privacy.
 Otherwise, it may be too much of a hassle for you.

 Overall, this is a great exchange.
 However, it might not be the best choice for beginners.

 - Easy to buy small amounts of crypto